• Newsletters

 These taco-night staples have more differences than you'd think.

-They're a taco eatery staple, available in multiple forms — soft, fried, round or wedged.
-This thin, unleavened flat bread is made from either wheat or corn . . . but aside from this obvious distinction, how are they different?
+They're a taco eatery staple, available in multiple forms—soft, fried, round or wedged.
+This thin, unleavened flat bread is made from either wheat or corn.
+But aside from this obvious distinction, how are they different?

 Corn tortillas

 Corn tortillas are traditionally made of masa harina, water and salt.
 Masa harina is a corn flour that is ground from hominy — corn that has been treated with a lime-water solution.
-It is gluten-free, but beware, some have wheat flour added to them (so make sure to do a quick label-check first).
+It is usually gluten-free, but beware, some have wheat flour added to them (so make sure to do a quick label check first).
 They can also come in a range of colours: white and yellow are the most common, but you may see blue and red on occasion as well.
 Corn tortillas have a slight taste of toasted corn and a more crumbly texture due to the lack of gluten.
 This is why they are typically made using a tortilla press, and not rolled out like flour tortillas.

-Why we love them: The corn tortilla is more dense and hearty than its flour counterpart; it's also a very versatile ingredient.
+The corn tortilla is more dense and hearty than its flour counterpart; it's also a very versatile ingredient.
 In Mexican and Central American cuisine, they are used as a vehicle for tacos, enchiladas and tostadas.
 Corn tortillas can also be stirred into (or used as an accompaniment for) soups and stews, much like bread.

 Flour tortillas